datacarpentry/sql-socialsci/episodes/06-Aggregations.md

 > >        sum(daily12) as Mirror_reader
 > > from SN7577
 > > group by Q1
-> > having Mirror_reader > 5
+> > having Mirror_reader > 5;
 > >
 > > ~~~
 > > {: .sql}
 > >
-> > You can browse the Newspaper table to find out which of the daily column refers to the Mirror
+> > You can browse the Newspapers table to find out which of the daily column refers to the Mirror
 > {: .solution}
 {: .challenge}